 This is his signature issue.
 Despite critics who call it unaffordable and unrealistic, the Republican has stood by his call to build an impenetrable wall along the 2,000-plus-mile US-Mexico border.

-In his first days in office, Mr Trump signed a pair of executive orders designed to fulfill that campaign promise.
+In his first days in office, Mr Trump signed a pair of executive orders designed to fulfil that campaign promise.

 One order declares that the US will create "a contiguous, physical wall or other similarly secure, contiguous, and impassable physical barrier".